Dr Syn © Walt Disney

 The film was released as part of the Disney Treasures Collection in 1964.
 Walt Disney adapted the stories from the original DR Syn books written by Russell Thorndike, and the later book ‘Christopher Syn’ written by William Buchanan.
 Originally, the production was only intended to be aired in three parts on Disney’s weekly television show Wonderful World of Colour, but was later adapted for release on DVD.

-The film stars Patrick McGoohan (Treasure Planet, Columbo), George Cole (The Dinner Party, My Good Friend),Michael Hordern (Wind in the Willows, The Secret Garden), Tony Britton (The Way We Live Now, Don’t Tell Father), Sean Scully (Two Door Mansion, Evil Never Dies) and Alan Dobie (The Hospice, Kessler).
+The film stars Patrick McGoohan (Treasure Planet, Columbo), George Cole (Cleopatra, The Adventures of Quentin Durward),Michael Hordern (The Wind in the Willows, The Secret Garden), Tony Britton (The Day of the Jackal, The Way We Live Now), Sean Scully (Phoenix, Born to Sing) and Alan Dobie (Cribb, Kessler).

 Romney Marshes were the background to the production and so featured throughout the film and consist of around 100 square miles of coastal marshlands located in South East Kent.
 It is a popular tourist destination due to its sandy beaches, historic buildings and diverse landscape which is perfect for walkers and cyclists.
 Romney Marsh has also featured in Parades End (2012), Great Expectations (2012) and The Inspector Lynley Mysteries – Natural Causes (2006).